andyweiss1982/sls-react-gql/README.md

 ## Setup

 - `clone` and `cd` and `yarn`
-- Optionally change the `service` property in `serverless.yml` to something unique.
+- Change the `service` property in `serverless.yml` to something unique.

 ## To deploy